Diamondbacks vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has collected 69 hits with 16 doubles, a triple, two home runs and 34 walks.
-He has driven in 21 runs with 10 stolen bases.
+- Steven Kwan has 73 hits with 16 doubles, a triple, two home runs and 34 walks.
+He has driven in 21 runs with 11 stolen bases.

 Kwan Recent Games